 As for the day-to-day business of living, I have to report that my goal of taking a picture of every sunrise has failed.
 Not so much in that I missed one, but in that the novelty of stunning open ocean sunrises has (predictably) diminished.
 And there was rain once.
 The core lab was briefly invaded by a shark (sadly not in a tornado), but he was easily defeated.

-In lew of fending off fearsome fish, sunrise anticipation and photographic organization thereafter….and science…what else is there to pass the time?
+In lew of fending off fearsome fish, sunrise anticipation and photographic organization thereafter….and

 Entry Three: Death by Nomenclature

 Quick: tell me what the difference is between a diktytaxitic and hyalopilitic texture?
 No?
 Nesophitic vs. Intersertal? ….perhaps?
 Cumulate vs. Adcumulate?
 Ok – that was an easy one….